 Why?
 Well, a lot of costumes can make you look a whole lot like a character when you’re exploring the parks, and Disney doesn’t want guests and kids to confuse the real Disney characters in the parks with guests who are dressed up.
 Plus, this ensures that they can maintain character integrity and keep the storylines going.

 However, there are a few circumstances when adults can wear costumes according to Disney’s website, including Mickey’s Not So Scary Halloween Party and some outfits inspired by Star Wars.

 Not many Disney goers will remember this, but Disney used to allow guests to swim in Bay Lake and Seven Seas Lagoon.
 As you can imagine, that has now been long gone.

 Alligators are really what stopped this from happening, but there was also the risk for guests to contract a disease or illness from the unpurified water.
 In fact, Disney’s first water park, River Country, used water from Bay Lake and a young boy did reportedly contract a fatal disease from the park’s water.
 Swimming in the water from the lake is no more at Disney World.

 Smoke in the Parks

 Another thing that is no longer allowed in Disney World is smoking.
-It used to be that there were a few designated areas that guests could smoke or vape in the parks, but Disney changed this two years ago and made the parks entirely smoke-free.
+It used to be that there were a few designated areas that guests could smoke or vape in the parks, but Disney changed this a few years ago and made the parks entirely smoke-free.